arturo1malagon/Pacmen/README.md

 # Pacmen
 ## This project consider HTML + JS programming languages to work as a Pacman factory.
-First you neeed to add Pacman and start Game.
+First you need to add Pacman and start Game.